akshatmalik/PersonalPages/content/experience/soroco.md

 [//]: # ()
 [//]: # (To serve users in a promptly, we developed some data transformation steps which populated the data from the analysis pipeline to our user portal. )

 An integral part of my role involved showing the analyzed user data.
-I was involved in developing a user portal, an interface for user onboarding, management, and configuration, as well as for displaying the processed data.
+I was involved in developing a user portal written in go, an interface for user onboarding, management, and configuration, as well as for displaying the processed data.
 The technology stack for this included Angular, Django, and PostgreSQL.
 My contributions encompassed:

 - Onboarding new users onto the platform.
 - Managing user profiles and access.